Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Abstract

 \section{Abstract}

 Generalizing pseudospherical drawings, we introduce a new class of simple drawings, which we call \emph{separable drawings}.
 In a separable drawing, every edge can be closed to a simple curve that intersects each other edge at most once.
-Curves of different edges might interact arbitrarily.\\ Most notably, we show that (1)~every separable drawing of any graph on $n$ vertices in the plane can be extended to a simple drawing of the complete graph $K_{n}$, (2)~every separable drawing of $K_{n}$ contains a crossing-free Hamiltonian cycle and is plane Hamiltonian connected, and (3)~every generalized convex drawing and every 2-page book drawing is separable.
+For different edges, the non-edge parts of these curves may interact arbitrarily though.
+Most notably, we show that (1)~every separable drawing of any graph on $n$ vertices in the plane can be extended to a simple drawing of the complete graph $K_n$, (2)~every separable drawing of $K_n$ contains a crossing-free Hamiltonian cycle and is plane Hamiltonian connected (that is, it contains a crossing-free Hamiltonian path between each pair of vertices), and (3)~every generalized convex drawing and every 2-page book drawing is separable.
 Further, the class of separable drawings is a proper superclass of the union of generalized convex and 2-page book drawings.
-Hence, our results on plane Hamiltonicity extend recent work on generalized convex drawings by Bergold et al.~(SoCG 2024).
+Hence, our results on plane Hamiltonicity extend recent work on generalized convex drawings by Bergold et al.~(DCG 2025).